 a previous installation and have made changes to its startup

-In MySQL 5.6, during a new installation, the server boot scripts are installed, but the MySQL server is not started at the end of the installation, since the status of the server during an unattended installation is not known.
+In MySQL 5.6, for a new installation using RPM packages, the server boot scripts are installed, but the MySQL server is not started at the end of the installation, since the status of the server during an unattended installation is not known.

 If something goes wrong, you can find more information in the binary installation section.
 See Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.